General information on ranking

 Methodology

-The ranking focuses on the quality of networks being built by classmates; students’ interactions with alumni; successes of the career-services office; quality and breadth of alumni-to-alumni interactions; and the school’s halo, or brand power, from recruiters’ viewpoints.
+Networking: This index gauges the quality of networks cultivated by classmates; students’ interactions with alumni; effectiveness of the career services office; quality and breadth of alumni-to-alumni interactions; and the school’s brand power, according to recruiters.

-Alumni assessed whether their school took entrepreneurship as seriously as other career paths and rated the quality of training they received to start a small business or startup.
-Recruiters ranked schools according to whether graduates showed exceptional entrepreneurial skills and drive.
+Entrepreneurship: Students and alumni tell us whether their school took entrepreneurship as seriously as other career paths and rate the quality of training they received to start a small business or startup.
+Recruiters rate schools according to whether graduates show exceptional entrepreneurial skills and drive.

 Additional information